 Long fingers glide over the piano keys, plucking out long notes in a never-ending sonata that seems to both fill the chamber yet fall into the background for those having conversations over their two hundred dollar meals.
 Xavier didn’t care if they listened to his music; he didn’t play for them.
 He played for the sake of playing, and to ease his own raging spirit with the calming melodies he would pull from the piano.

 Dressed in a pinstriped suit with shaggy white hair, Xavier didn’t look the part of an entertainer for the upper crust of society.
 He had an earring hanging from one ear that looked as if it were a tooth while his left eyebrow bore two piercings.
-A latticework of tribal tattoos crawled up the right side of his neck, traveling down his arm and chest beneath the suit jacket; all in all, he looked like someone that would work for one of the syndicates rather than as a glorified lounge performer.
-But he loved what he did, and he was paid handsomely, so he continued playing his own pieces that he spent his free time composing.
+A lattice work of tribal tattoos crawled up the right side of his neck, traveling down his arm and chest beneath the suit jacket; he looked like someone that would work for one syndicate rather than as a glorified lounge performer.
+But he loved what he did, and they paid him handsomely, so he continued on playing his own pieces that he spent his free time composing.

 “Anyone worth going after?”
 Xavier asked the woman as softly he pulled out the sheet music for his next set.